Equivalence of Stabilizer and Shannon R\'enyi Entropies: Exact Results for Quantum Critical Chains

 The logarithmic coefficient $b_{\alpha}$ is universal, while the constant term $c_{\alpha}$ is universal only when $b_{\alpha}=0$.
 For the TFI chain with PBC one has $b_{\alpha}=0$.
 Using our correspondence, the constants $c_{\alpha}$ then follow directly from~\cite{Stephan2009,Oshikawa2010,Stephan2010}:

-The $\alpha \le 4$ has been derived independently in \cite{Hoshino2025,Hoshino2025b,commentHoshino}.
+The $\alpha < 4$ has been derived independently in \cite{Hoshino2025,Hoshino2025b,commentHoshino}.
 For OBC, the logarithmic coefficient takes the form

+All of these statements are consistent with the asymptotic behavior of the SPM listed in Table~\ref{tab:explicit-powers} for $\alpha=1/2,2,4$; an explicit check is provided in the Supplementary Material~\cite{Supplement}.
+Using Eq.~(\ref{eq:SRE_unified}), the CFT scaling forms for a broader class of critical Hamiltonians with periodic boundary conditions follow directly.
+For the TFI-type family $f(z)=z^n+1$, with $2n\mid L$, and $q_\alpha=nc_\alpha$, whereas for the XX-type family $f(z)=z^m+z^{-m}$, with $2m\mid L$, and $q_\alpha=2mc_\alpha$,

-All of these statements are consistent with (and can be checked against) the asymptotic behavior of the SPM listed in Table~II for $\alpha=1/2,2,4$.
-Using (\ref{GFzn}) and (\ref{GFznzninverse}) one can derive the CFT results for more general critical Hamiltonians.
-By generalizing Theorem 2 to a subsystem and applying the results of \cite{Hoshino2025}, one can also derive the stabilizer entropy for a subsystem of the critical systems discussed above in their CFT limit.
+For $m=1$, we obtain the scaling form of the SRE of the XX chain, $M_\alpha^{\mathrm{XX}}(L)=m_\alpha L-2c_\alpha$.
+By generalizing Theorem 3 to a subsystem and applying the results of \cite{Hoshino2025}, one can also derive the stabilizer entropy for a subsystem of the critical systems discussed above in their CFT limit.